-Lee designed Litecoin to produce more blocks than Bitcoin and for it to have a higher maximum supply.
+Lee designed it to produce more blocks than Bitcoin and for it to have a higher maximum supply.
 As such, it would be faster and also be more readily available than Bitcoin.

-Litecoin has struggled with making inroads into Bitcoins popularity, with it being difficult for many people to see past Bitcoin since it was the first of its kind.
+The digital currency has struggled with making inroads into Bitcoin's popularity, with it being difficult for many people to see past Bitcoin since it was the first of its kind.
 However, as the technology behind blockchain evolves, there is potential for many people to become frustrated with Bitcoin’s comparatively slower speed and more expensive transaction fee.
 Potentially seeing Bitcoin become more of a store of value as opposed to an option for low value, everyday payments.

 How Does Litecoin Work and What Technology is Behind It?